juhussin/NFTOOLS/README.md

  -l/-f file.recomb : a report file (-f) or a list of report files (-l) obtained from the Recomb module

 Options :
  -o outfile : name for output file.
-If not specified, default value is <file.recomb>.res
+If not specified, default value is file.recomb.res